divyanshuguptaososofficial/MISG-MULTIPLAYER-INTELLIGENT-SNAKE-GAME-/README.md

 # MISG-MULTIPLAYER-INTELLIGENT-SNAKE-GAME-
-MISG is desinged totally in C++  using AI techniques
+-MISG is desinged totally in C++  using AI techniques

 •	This game is designed using C++.
 •	Game also implements AI concepts.